AdyGCode/ajg-ictprg302-at1/ReadMe.md

 If Pycharm Asks you to restart then do so.

-Once you are back in the main editor for the project you are now able to create the .ignore file.
+Once you are back in the main editor for the project you are now able to create the ".ignore" file.

-### Making the .gitignore file
+### Making the `.gitignore` file

 Right Mouse click on the Project name (on the left of the IDE).